 However, once we zoom in on Earth, things are different—borders divide us.

 Garan was born at the height of the Cold War—the year that Yuri Gagarin became the first human in space.
 Fifty years later, Garan launched into space as a member of the Russian spacecraft Gagarin.
-He recalls on the day of his launch that, on the top of the rocket that would launch the spacecraft into order, an American flag and a Russian flag flew side by side.
+He recalls on the day of his launch that, on the top of the rocket that would launch the spacecraft into orbit, an American flag and a Russian flag flew side by side.

 Throughout his upbringing, Garan was taught to fight against the Soviet Union.
 Back then, he operated in a two-dimensional world—the Americans vs. the Russians.

 Fig. 2 - World Map

 Even today, we operate in the two-dimensional landscape of nation-states (fig. 2), with corporations and political parties competing over resources and fighting over ideologies.

 In the image of Earthrise, there are no national borders.
 In order to make progress, we cannot afford to make decisions based upon the two-dimensional map where countries are clearly divided.
 We need to design and build a future that is based on Earth—on humankind.

 To him, Earthrise (fig. 1) embodies three pillars: interdependence, long-term thinking and profound collaboration.
 These three principals are what will lead us to a brighter future, one where we all can live in peace and harmony.
 But how do we get there?